sujan-sarker/sujan-sarker.github.io/_pages/about.md

   - /about.html
 ---

-Thanks for stopping by!
+Thanks for visiting!

-My name is Sujan Sarker.
-I graduated with a M.Sc. degree in Computer Science and Engineering from the [University of Dhaka(DU)](https://www.du.ac.bd/), Dhaka, Bangladesh.
-Now, I am appointed as a lecturer in Department of Robotics and Mechatronics in DU.
-My research interests include, but are not limited to, Natural Language Processing, Computational Social Science, and Recommender Systems.
-My work was nominated for [<span style="color:Red"> **Best Paper Award**</span>](http://coling2018.org/coling-2018-best-papers/) and selected as <span style="color:Red"> **Area Chair Favorite Paper** </span> at [COLING 2018](http://coling2018.org).
-Currently, I am working as a faculty member at [Ahsanullah University of Science and Technology (AUST)](https://www.aust.edu/cse), Dhaka, Bangladesh.
+I am Sujan Sarker.
+I have completed my Master of Science (M.S.) and Bachelor of Science (B.Sc.) degrees in Computer Science and Engineering (CSE) from the  Department of Computer Science and Engineering, [University of Dhaka(DU)](https://www.du.ac.bd/), Dhaka, Bangladesh.
+Now, I am working as an assistant professor at the Department of Robotics and Mechatronics in the same university.
+My research interests include, but are not limited to, Mobile crowdsensing, Edge computing, Internet of Things (IoT), Multi-agent Systems, and Human Robot Interaction (HRI).

 **For additional information, please see my [CV](https://sujan-sarker.github.io/cv/) and [publications](https://sujan-sarker.github.io/publications/).**